-MAACLink is a Homeless Management Information System (HMIS) and social service software suite developed and maintained by the Mid America Assistance Coalition.
-The system contains vital information regarding services provided to individuals throughout the communities MAAC serves.
+MAACLink is a social service software suite developed and maintained by Mid America Assistance Coalition (MAAC).
+The system contains vital information regarding services provided to individuals and households throughout the communities MAAC serves.
 Access to this information helps service agencies manage limited resources more efficiently by:

 - Minimizing duplication of services

 - Identifying households that could benefit from more comprehensive case management or support services

 MAAC provides many opportunities for continued development in the field of social services, including Strengths Based Case Management training for caseworkers.
 This nationally-recognized best practice assists clients in discovering and building upon their strengths in order to help them determine and work toward their own individual service goals.
 Each year, MAAC also hosts an Annual Training Conference in Kansas City, designed to provide continuing education and information to over 200 service providers and agencies from multiple states and continuums of care.